-Amanda Palmer & Edward Ka-Spel have announced the release of their eagerly anticipated album, I CAN SPIN A RAINBOW.
-CD, LP, and digital download will be available from Friday, May 5.
+Amanda Palmer & Edward Ka-Spel’s eagerly anticipated album, I CAN SPIN A RAINBOW.
+CD, LP, and digital download are available now!

 I CAN SPIN A RAINBOW marks the first full-length collaboration between Palmer and Ka-Spel, founding member of visionary Anglo-Dutch psychedelicists The Legendary Pink Dots and one of her greatest artistic heroes.
 I CAN SPIN A RAINBOW is the fulfillment of a lifelong dream for Palmer, an avowed fan of Ka-Spel and the Legendary Pink Dots since discovering their psycho-theatrical, multi-textural work in her teens.
 As noted in her best-selling 2014 memoir, The Art of Asking, the LPD have long been an inspiration to Palmer, their deeply connected relationship with fans as important to her life and work as their fearless autonomy and impossible-to-pigeonhole musical approach.